-Elisabeth Meyer-Renschhausen is a freelance researcher, author and journalist living in Berlin.
-She works as a consultant in the field of urban agriculture and offers guided tours to the wide range of garden projects in Berlin, relying on her expertise and experience as a well-known “garden activist”.
+Elisabeth Meyer-Renschhausen is a freelance author and journalist and Privatdozentin for Sociology living in Berlin.
+She works in the field of urban agriculture and small scale agriculture and changing food systems and offers as well some time guided tours to the wide range of community garden projects in Berlin, relying on her expertise and experience as a well-known “garden activist”.

 in: André Viljoen, Katrin Bohn, Eds, Second Nature Urban Agriculture, London, Routlegde, 2014, S. 146-154

 Dietetics, Health Reform and Social Order: Vegetarianism as a Moral Physiology at the Turn of the Nineteenth Century.
 The Example of Maximilian Bircher-Benner (1867-1939)

 together with Albert Wirz, in: Medical History, 43.1999, 323-341 medical history